rainbow494/arch-1/doc/en-us/russ-10-ingredient-recipe-for-making-1-million-tps-on-5k-har.markdown

 This technique isolates CPU/NIC pairs; when the client respects this, a Dual-CPU-socket machine works like 2 single-CPU-socket machines (at a much lower TCO).

 That is it.
 The 10 ingredients are fairly straightforward, but putting them all together, and making your system really hum, turns out to be a pretty difficult balancing act in practice.
-The basic philosophy is to <span>isolate</span> <span>on all axis.</span>
+The basic philosophy is to     isolate         on all axis.

 ## The Proof is Always in the Pudding